 That's what Entertainment Design means to us.

-It's not about controlling every detail.
+Not controlling every detail.

 Because long after the flowers have been packed away, the tables have been cleared, and the last song has ended, what remains are the memories people created together.